whimxiqal/nope/README.md

 # Nope

-A region protection plugin, based on LionsArea and WorldGuard.
+A volume protection plugin, based on LionsArea and WorldGuard.

 ## Contributing